 The Alliance Française Classic Film Festival

-The 2017 season will focus on the iconic Jean-Paul Belmondo, alias “Bébel” showcasing restored versions of 6 of his most renowned films from 1961 to 1974.
+The 2017 season is focusing on the iconic Jean-Paul Belmondo, alias “Bébel” showcasing restored versions of 6 of his most renowned films from 1961 to 1974.
 Considered a key figure of the French New Wave, Belmondo’s career of almost 60 years has been internationally fêted through Awards such as the César, the Golden Lion and the Golden Camera, a Career Achievement Award at the Los Angeles Film Critics Association Awards, and an honorary Palme d’Or from the Cannes Film Festival.
 In recognition of his influence beyond the confines of cinema, Belmondo was also honoured with the National Order of the Legion of Honour in 2007 and the National Order of Merit in 2017.

 Between thriller and drama, comedy and adventure, audiences will be invited to savour these films as they were meant to be experienced on the big screen.
 You will rediscover ‘Bébel’s’ magnificence in the company of actors Charles Boyer, Serge Reggiani, Emmanuelle Riva, Gérard Depardieu, Françoise Dorléac, Raymond Devos, François Périer, Anna Karina, and many more.

 The Festival will present 6 films in 5 cinemas across 4 Australian cities, encompassing 30 sessions, including an Opening Night event in each city.

 With more than 174,000 admissions in 2017, the Alliance Française French Film Festival’s 28th edition was the most successful season.

 The Festival has become a highly anticipated and extremely popular event on the Australian cultural calendar.
 It is not only the biggest film festival in Australia; it is also the biggest festival of French films outside of France.